cbnva/HTML-Renderer/README.md

 Changes from original repo
 =============
+* HtmlRenderer.Core
     * Breaking changes
-    * Rewritten `BackgroundImageDrawHandler`: In adapters you needs to remake `RGraphics.GetTextureBrush()` - `dstRect` is not `image` size, that can be gotted from `image`.
+        * Rewritten `BackgroundImageDrawHandler`: In adapters you needs to remake `RGraphics.GetTextureBrush()` - `dstRect` now not `image` size, that you can got from `image`.
 This is rectangle which needs to be filled with `image` from `dstRect.Location` with `dstRect.Size` multiple to `image` size.
     * Possible breaking changes
         *  `border-raduis` + `background-image` now calls `RGraphics.DrawPath(RBrush brush, RGraphicsPath path)` with brush from `RGraphics.GetTextureBrush()`
     * CSS
         * `corner-radius, corner-nw-radius, corner-ne-radius, corner-se-radius, corner-sw-radius` renamed to `border-radius, border-top-left-radius, border-top-right-radius, border-bottom-right-radius, border-bottom-left-radius`
+    *  All internal now public (for DHTML-like operations)